Lewesyru/fetch_challenge/README.md

 |Doritos|323.64|
 |Pepsi|250.39|

-Therefore, the **Cracker Barrel Cheese** has the most spend amonut at **703.50**, among users who were created within the past 6 months.
+Therefore, the **Cracker Barrel Cheese** has the most spending amount at **703.50**, among users who were created within the past 6 months.

 #### 6. Which brand has the most transactions among users who were created within the past 6 months?
-If we are only consider how many times that the brand appears in the receipt_items, among users who were created within the past 6 months, the query should be:
+If we only consider how many times the brand appears in the receipt_items, among users who were created within the past 6 months, the query should be:
 ```sql
 select
 	"name" as brand,